Eobion-Technologies/adsense/Attic/README.txt

 ------------
 This module requires no database changes.

-To install, copy the adsense.module to your module directory.
+To install, copy the adsense directory and all its contents to your modules directory.

 Configuration
 -------------
-To enable this module, visit Admin -> Modules, and enable adsense.
+To enable this module, visit administer -> modules, and enable adsense.

-To configure it, go to Admin -> Settings -> AdSense.
+To configure it, go to administer -> settings -> adSense.

 Follow the online instructions on that page on how to display ads and the various ways to do so.